Pediatric Physical Therapy for Plagiocephaly:Guide

 3-Exercises on neck stretching

-In case, there exists torticollis then the physical therapists will lead the parents in simplistic exercises in stretching the neck to ensure that the neck muscle of a baby becomes flexible.
-This can assist the baby to turn his or her head more easily and there will be no additional pressure at one side of the head.
+In case there exists torticollis, then the physical therapists will lead the parents in simple exercises in stretching the neck to ensure that the neck muscles of the baby become flexible.
+This can assist the baby to turn his or her head more easily, and there will be no additional pressure on one side of the head.

 4-Special Made-to-Fit Helmets or Molding Caps

-Pediatric physical therapy for Plagiocephaly intervention as a method of plagiocephaly sometimes entails use of home-designed helmets or molding caps.
-The job of these devices is to exert light force on the rounder surfaces of the skull and permit the flat surfaces to bulge.
-Adults normally recommend the use of a helmet when the baby is six months or more, and the helmets can last several months.
+Pediatric physical therapy for Plagiocephaly intervention as a method of plagiocephaly sometimes entails the use of home-designed helmets or molding caps.
+The job of these devices is to exert light force on the rounded surfaces of the skull and permit the flat surfaces to bulge.
+Adults normally recommend the use of a helmet when the baby is six months or older, and the helmets can last several months.

 Treatments of Pediatric Physical Therapy for Plagiocephaly?